pcastellanoescuder/FBOnto_Visualization_Tool/contact.md

 ### Report a bug:

-For any issue related to the web app, we encourage users to use the GitHub issue chanel.
-You can access it at the top of this page or at the link: https://github.com/pcastellanoescuder/FOBI_Visualization_Tool/issues
+For any issue related to the web app, we encourage users to use the GitHub issue channel.
+You can access it at the link: https://github.com/pcastellanoescuder/fobitoolsGUI/issues

 ### Other questions: